Finished Memoir: Angela’s Ashes

 Another feature of a book that kept my attention was that it started with a challenge.
 This is a basic feature of every good story.
 The protagonist’s desire sweeps me along.
 He had many desires.
 To simply survive, to survive with dignity, to learn about the world, to learn about his relationship with God and people.
 The book is a classic coming of age story, compounded with overcoming hardships.
 As a reader, I wanted to share his experience as he grew up and overcame hardships.

-And that’s a main lesson we share as we read Angela’s Ashes.
-We share in his confession.
+And that’s a main “lesson” we learn from Angela’s Ashes.
+Memoir readers are confessors.
 And now if we write our memoirs, we can gain this same benefit and let our storytelling set us free.

 I haven’t tried listening to a book on CD yet.
 How do you find that experience?
 Do you think it’s different than sitting down and reading it?